Gmsousa28/Gmsousa28/README.md

 Hey!
 I'm Gonçalo Sousa

 - I’m currently studying Medical Informatics Engineering at university.
-- I’m learning and practicing C, C#, Python, and SQL, focusing on improving problem-solving and programming logic.
 - I’d like to collaborate on simple projects or study groups to learn with others.
 - I’m looking for help with organizing projects better and with developer networking, such as Discord communities.
 - Feel free to ask me about my learning journey — I enjoy sharing what I learn along the way.